Candice-Leigh-King/moving-moran/_posts/2021-10-10-waipio-valley-to-waimanu-valley.md

       down valleys and over small waterfall crossings for miles.&nbsp; Be extra cautious when crossing streams or waterfalls as these are all areas where flash floods can happen at any moment.</p>
+  - section-type: blog-arches
+    right_image: /blog-images/image00014.jpg
+    left_image: /blog-images/image00013.jpg
+  - section-type: blog-text
+    text-html: >-
+      <p>We safely made it down the mountain and into camp with one last
+      obstacle in our way.&nbsp; You have one more river crossing to make.&nbsp;
+      You can cross through the middle which is deep but has a rope tied across to help, or you can do what we did and cross at the rocks.&nbsp; There is about a 30 foot Crossing in-between the two rock walls that is fairly easy to cross.&nbsp; Just go slow because the water is moving quickly and the rocks are slippery under your feet.&nbsp; Poles come in handy at this point to help stabilize yourself!</p>
+  - section-type: blog-window
+    window_image: /blog-images/image00005.jpg
+  - section-type: blog-text-featured
+    text-html: >-
+      <p>Congrats, you have now made it over to the other side and you see a
+      glimpse of the campsite!&nbsp; At this point you will be so excited to finally be going downhill, but this part is almost harder than going up!
+      This side is completely unmaintained and is covered by fallen tree branches and loose rocks that you will slip on constantly.&nbsp; It was very slow going down this side because it is so steep and slippery, so be careful and take your time! &nbsp;</p>
+  - _section-type: blog-window
+    window_image: /blog-images/image00015.jpg
+  - _section-type: blog-text
+    text-html: >-
+      <h2><strong>&nbsp;The campsite:</strong></h2><p>You have made it to the
+      gorgeous Waimanu Valley!&nbsp; Take it all in, it truly is breathtaking.&nbsp; There are 9 campsites spread out along the beach.&nbsp; We arrived later in the day, so most of the campsites had been taken, so we chose spot #5.&nbsp; It was probably not the best campsite out of all of them, but it's close to the toilets and honestly any spot on this beach is a good one!
+Spot #2 has a gorgeous view of the valley and is a large campsite suitable for larger groups.&nbsp; Our favorite campsite was #8 because it was like someone had made it their own personal oasis.&nbsp; It comes with a rock lounger, swing and path out to the beach!</p>
 ---